-Parameterization of leaf gas exchange:
+Parameterisation of leaf gas exchange:

-Species-specific parameters (Table C2) for the physiologically based leaf gas exchange model have been derived from CO2 and H2O leaf gas exchange measurements in the greenhouse (see "Species-specific parameterization of the leaf model for Kobresia pygmaea" in this section).
-For the simulation of the Kema campaign in 2012, at first the original parameters of Table C2 were used for the vegetated area of the different degradation states of "Kobresia" (IM and DM) and "bare soil" plots, but underestimated the measured chamber gas exchange data.
-Consequently, three scaling parameters $c(P{\rm ml}),\,c(Vc{\rm max}),\,{\rm and}\,F(R{\rm d})$ were increased to 160 % of the original values (Appendix, Table C2) for better comparison with measured data.
+Species-specific parameters (Table A2) for the physiologybased leaf gas exchange model have been derived from CO2 and H2O leaf gas exchange measurements in the greenhouse (see "Species-specific parameterisation of the leaf model for Kobresia pygmaea" in this section).
+For the simulation of the Kema campaign in 2012, at first the original parameters of Table A2 were used for the vegetated area of the different degradation states of "Kobresia" (IM and DM) and "bare soil" plots, but underestimated the measured chamber gas exchange data.
+Consequently, three scaling parameters $c(P{\rm ml})$, $c(Vc{\text{max}})$, and $F(R{\text{d}})$ were increased to 160% of the original values (Appendix, Table A2) for better comparison with measured data.
 The same parameters were used for the Kema 2010 campaign.
-The slope of the linear equation, which links stomatal conductance to assimilation and environmental controls, is modelled depending on soil matrix potential ( $\Psi$ ) in the main root layer: gfac = max(15, gfac0 × 10(0.025 $\Psi$ )), $\Psi$ in MPa, simulated in 10 cm depth.
-For the campaign in 2010 - a year with drought stress effects, the respective formulation was adapted to gfac = $max(5, gfac_0 \times 10^{(0.1 \cdot \Psi)})$ .
+The slope of the linear equation, which links stomatal conductance to assimilation and environmental controls, is modelled depending on soil matrix potential (Ψ) in the main root layer: gfac = $\max(15, \operatorname{gfac}0 \times 10^{(0.025 \cdot \Psi)}), \Psi$ in MPa, simulated in 10 cm depth.
+For the campaign in 2010 - a year with drought stress effects, the respective formulation was adapted to gfac = $\max(5, \operatorname{gfac}0 \times 10^{(0.1 \cdot \Psi)})$.

-For Nam Co site, which is characterized by a vegetation composition of alpine steppe species different from the Kobresia pastures, no specific leaf gas exchange parameters are available.
-As a first attempt, leaf parameter sets of Kobresia were applied, but these overestimated measured eddy covariance fluxes.
-Consecutive reduction of scaling parameters (Appendix, Table C2) yielded a better representation of the measured eddy covariance fluxes.
+For the Nam Co site, which is characterised by a vegetation composition of alpine steppe species different from the Kobresia pastures, no specific leaf gas exchange parameters are available.
+As a first attempt, leaf parameter sets of Kobresia were applied, but these overestimated measured eddycovariance fluxes.
+Consecutive reduction of scaling parameters (Appendix, Table A2) yielded a better representation of the measured eddy-covariance fluxes.

-Appendix D: Model evaluation
+Appendix B: Model evaluation

-Evapotranspiration: EC - SEWAB
+B1 Evapotranspiration: EC - SEWAB

 In order to test the performance of simulations of evapotranspiration with SEWAB, we compared the model results for Kema with the eddy-covariance measurements from 2010.
-Therefore the simulations for IM, DM and BS have been aggregated as weighted sums according to the eddy-covariance footprint ( $S{RefEC}$ , see Table 4) and the measurements have been corrected according to the energy balance closure gap (Sect.
+Therefore the simulations for IM, DM and BS have been aggregated as weighted sums according to the eddy-covariance footprint (S{RefEC}, see Table 6) and the measurements have been corrected according to the energy balance closure gap (Sect.
 2.3.1).
-The results show that SEWAB simulations represent the measured evapotranspiration well (Fig. D1).
-Similarly, the simulations generally capture the diurnal cycle of evapotranspiration (Fig. D2), with median fluxes of approximately 6.5 mm d-1 at noon, and a large day-to-day variation caused by variable moisture conditions within the observation period in 2010.
-The simulations slightly overestimate daytime fluxes and underestimate nighttime fluxes, the overall bias with high quality flux data (flag 1-3 out of a scheme ranging from 1-9, Foken et al., 2004) is -0.13 mm d-1.
-Therefore, the simulations are well suited to fill the gaps in the eddy-covariance measurements for comparison of evapotranspiration with micro-lysimeter measurements.
+The results show that SEWAB simulations represent the measured evapotranspiration well (Fig. B1).
+Similarly, the simulations generally capture the diurnal cycle of evapotranspiration (Fig. B2), with median fluxes of approximately $6.5 \,\mathrm{mm}\,\mathrm{d}^{-1}$ at noon, and a large day-to-day variation caused by variable moisture conditions within the observation period in 2010.
+The simulations slightly overestimate daytime fluxes and underestimate night-time fluxes, the overall bias with high quality flux data (flag 1-3 out of a scheme ranging from 1-9, Foken et al., 2004) is $-0.13 \,\mathrm{mm} \,\mathrm{d}^{-1}$.

-D2 Carbon flux: EC - SVAT-CN
+B2 Carbon flux: EC - SVAT-CN

-Kema 2010 (IM):
+Kema 2010: